fbpx

 Free Consultation

-Are Letter Reversals a Sign of Dyslexia?
+Letter Reversals and Mirror Writing – Signs of Dyslexia?

 Learning lowercase letters can be confusing for many children, especially the letters b, d, p, and q.
 When you think about it, it’s not surprising that kids often mix them up.
 After all, most objects don’t change what they are just because you flip them around or turn them upside down!

-Letter reversals and mirror writing experienced by young children are often said to be “totally normal” until after age seven, and their parents are told “don’t worry” unless they continue past second grade.
-This appears to be accepted as fact, but it does raise questions – if your child were saying “I eated my lunch” would you immediately model the correct grammar, or would you not worry about it until after age seven?
-If your child were practicing a math fact, “2+3 = 8,” would you correct him or not worry and wait until his seventh birthday?
+This appears to be accepted as fact, but it raises questions: If your child were saying, “I eated my lunch,” would you immediately model the correct grammar, or would you not worry about it until after age seven?
+If your child were practicing a math fact, “2+3 = 8,” would you correct them or not worry and wait until their seventh birthday?
 Are letter reversals different?

 • Poor ability to remember individual sounds or sequences of sounds.